rusty-bits/octool/README.md

 ## Command line options ##

-./octool [options] [-o x.y.z] [config.plist]
+./octool [options] [-V x.y.z] [config.plist]

 -d  use `debug` versions for EFI instead of `release` versions

 -h  print help/usage message then exit

+-v  print octool version information and booted OpenCore version if the var is in NVRAM then exit

--o x.y.z  select OpenCore version number to use e.g. `-o 0.7.4`
+-V x.y.z  select OpenCore version number to use e.g. `-V 0.7.4`
  - without this option octool will make a quick guess as to which version to use based on the INPUT config.plist, if no INPUT config.plist is provided, octool will default to the latest OpenCore version

--v  print octool version information and booted OpenCore version if the var is in NVRAM then exit

 octool takes a path to a `config.plist` to use if desired.
 If you run octool with no path provided `./octool` will look for `config.plist` in the `INPUT` folder, if it doesn't find it there it will use the `OpenCorePkg/Docs/Sample.plist` file.